mloppnow/Artemis/README.md

 # Artemis

-Artemis is interactive community that bridges the gap between the virtual world and real technology, people, and wanderlust.
+Artemis is an interactive community that bridges the gap between the virtual world and real technology, people, and wanderlust.

 Artemis: Goddesses of the Hunt inspires movement, investigation, and face-to-face social interaction with our user-centric scavenger hunt Pursuits.
 She provides tech-curious young